PythWare/Gokonworks/README.md

 Gokonworks will backup the volume.dat archive and executable.

-# GUI samples

-The theme of Gokonworks is as explained above, inspired by my favorite anime but also the concept of Gokon.

-When unpacking volume.dat, the Mocktail glass will gradually fill as a visual indicator of the progress

 # Modding Workflow

 For modders that wish to mod the game, you must run the unpack and run the executable patches you wish to use with Patch EXE button.
 Whenever you mod the unpacked files and want to apply them to the game, you need to place them in the Mods folder.
 It's an easy process, just store the modded files in a folder hierarchy that matches the unpacked files (i.e., suppose you modded maplist.bin, the folder hierarchy for the mod would be Mods\lang_common\map\maplist.bin).